Please note that Tapas no longer supports Internet Explorer.

 “A guy I met by the creek.”

-“Did you stayed out of trouble?”
+“Did you stay out of trouble?”

 I nodded and stared out the window.
 My dad turned the vehicle around.
-As we drove past, I spotted a very sad looking Titus, wandering through the trees.
+As we drove past, I spotted a very sad-looking Titus wandering through the trees.

-“Titus,” I whispered softly.
+“Titus,” I whispered to myself.
 “You’re definitely different.”

 Comments (20)